The Crisis in EY Music

 Early years music is failing our children—from preschools and nurseries to childminder settings and even early school reception classes.
 Too often, it's reduced to a handful of repetitive nursery rhymes sung half-heartedly at circle time, with no structure, progression, or understanding of its developmental power.

 Despite a huge body of research in the importance of exposing children to music durign key developmental stages, from birth to age 5, in Early Years child development training, Music is ignored.
 Music just isn't embeded in the EY practicioners training or skill set.
+Research based information on teaching, best practices, or structured activities are not accessible to all

 Why We Must Fix This